Copiague, New York: Geography

 According to the United States Census Bureau, the CDP has a total area of 8.4 km2, of which 8.3 km2 is land and 0.1 km2, or 0.88%, is water.

-Copiague is bordered by Amityville to the west, North Amityville to the north, Lindenhurst to the east, and the Great South Bay to the south.
+Copiague is approximately 35 mi east of Manhattan and 70 mi west of Montauk Point.
+It is bordered by Amityville to the west, North Amityville to the north, Lindenhurst to the east, and the Great South Bay to the south.

-South of Montauk Highway, Copiague is divided into three major peninsulas:
+South of Montauk Highway (Merrick Road), Copiague is divided into three major peninsulas: